AntonioPrimera/filesystem/readme.md

 The `File` class represents a file and provides methods for reading, writing, and manipulating file contents, while the `Folder` class represents a directory and provides methods for working with directories.

+The `OS` class provides static methods for handling cross-platform path string operations, like joining paths, splitting paths, and normalizing paths (e.g. converting path separators to the correct format for the current OS).

 ### File

 Here are some examples of how to use the `File` class: